Feeding Your Parrot for Mental and Physical Health

-Considering your parrot’s natural state, you’ll soon find answers to why they act the way they do on so many matters.
-Cockatoos in huge flocks show their propensity and audacity around food stuffs that they require and just plain want.
-The hunt itself is their social structure expressed.
-Food foraging, selection, dissemination and consumption is their past time.
+Feeding a parrot is more than a bowl filled with requirements.
+Considering your parrot’s natural state, you’ll soon find answers to why they act the way they do.
+A cockatoo’s audacity around food, for example.
+The hunt itself is their social structure explained.
+Food foraging, selection, dissemination and consumption is their pastime.
 Cockatoos are bodacious in every move they make around and towards a food source.
-They are destruction with a purpose and joy only the flock members understand.
+They are destruction with purpose and joy.

-A bowl may not measure up to their social and mental expectations.
+A bowl does not serve their social and mental expectations.

 Cockatiels, a type of cockatoo, are ground foraging armies.
-Exploding groups of song, communication, and flight patterns setting up their groups for landing.
-Once a flight of cockatiels lands, the real communications start.
-Some are watchmen, some are gatherers, some are simply hunting for the next good collection of seeds, grasses, and flowerings.
-Once located they call out to cause an explosion of flock members to shoot straight up into the sky and make their way to the next location.
+Exploding groups of song, communication, and flight patterns, establishing their groups for landing.
+Once a flight of cockatiels lands, the real communication starts.
+Some are watchers, some are gatherers, some are hunting for the next excellent collection of seeds, grasses, and flowerings.
+Once located, they call out to cause an explosion of flock members to shoot straight up into the sky and make their way to the next location.
 The rolls between flock members change with each landing and takeoff.
 It’s an amazing cloud of communication making its way down a swath of grassy lands and patches.
 Once satiated and slightly tired.
 Nearby trees and bushes will allow rest and safety.
-In those places a flock chatter, sing, and remind each other they are safe and together.
+In those places, a flock chatter reminds each member they are safe and together.

-A bowl may not measure up to their social and instinctive expectations.
+A bowl does not serve their social and instinctive expectations.

-Macaws are systematic flockers with micro flocks contained in each larger group.
+Macaws are systematic flockers with micro flocks in each larger group.
 They gather and separate during specific times of day for specific food and safety requirements.
-Large and small, and large again, the group modifies for the individual or paired needs throughout the day.
-Foods are shared, argued over, inspected and notated for location and quality.
-Youth shows their sheer desires while the elders save energy and time with specific choices.
+Large, small, and large again, the group changes for the individual or paired needs throughout the day.
+Food is shared, argued over, inspected, and notated for location and quality.
+Young parrots are loud, energetic, demanding, while their elders save energy and time with specific choices.
 They are loud, messy, and always thinking one morsel ahead of the morsel in their mouth.

-A bowl may not measure up to their work expectations.
+A bowl does not serve their work expectations.

 Feeding our companions isn’t just a nutritional question, it’s a question of project management and immersive food experiences.
 In the wild, there are simple and complex food foraging events.
-Some foods are easy, some are hard, and some are so difficult but so virtuous and delicious a parrot may spend all day revisiting that morsel trying to figure out how to get to it.
+Some foods are easy, some are hard, and some are so difficult, but so virtuous, a parrot may spend all day revisiting that morsel trying to figure out how to get to it.

 - Foraging boxes, filled with dry snacks.